 Another way to keep your dog kennel looking good is to have it installed on a level base.
 The best base material is crushed stone, installed at a depth of at least 3-4” and at least 12" wider than the shed.
 Here are the advantages of a level, crushed stone base:

 Water will drain away from the underside of the kennel (keeping it dry and preventing rot and decay).

 The uneven surface of crushed stone helps to diffuse the water that runs off the roof, reducing the amount of water that splashes onto the kennel.

 A thick stone base keeps grass and weeds from growing under and around the kennel.

 A crushed stone base is relatively easy and inexpensive to install.

-Alternatively, wood chips or a level concrete pad can also be used as a base for your dog kennel.
+Alternatively, a thick bed of wood chips or a level concrete pad can also be used as a base for your dog kennel.

 A Few More Maintenance Tips

 Here are a few more things to keep in mind when maintaining your dog kennel.